Amine gas treating: Carbon capture and storage

 The partial pressure is the driving force to transfer CO2 into the liquid phase.
-Under the low pressure, this transfer is hard to achieve without increasing the reboiler’s heat duty, which will result in higher cost.
+Under low pressure, this transfer is hard to achieve without increasing the reboilers' heat duty, which will result in higher costs.

 Primary and secondary amines, for example, MEA and DEA, will react with CO2 and form degradation products.
 O2 from the inlet gas will cause degradation as well.
 The degraded amine is no longer able to capture CO2, which decreases the overall carbon capture efficiency.